TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="pro">✅ You're more "interesting". 🤗</span>

-negative: Tens of thousands of pounds spent on hormones and medical checks. 🫨</span>
+<span class="pro">✅ Tens of thousands of pounds spent on hormones and medical checks. 🫨</span>

 <span class="pro">✅ You get asked to speak at more events because you're good for diversity! 🤗</span>